-- The use of these schemes in the UK so far is somewhat limited, including up to £100,000 for reporting on illegal cartel activity to the Competition and Markets Authority and an HMRC reward scheme for individuals who reported tax fraud, including fraud related to the COVID-19 relief schemes. - In the USA, under the Motor Vehicle Safety Whistleblower Act, whistleblowers can receive a reward of up to 30% of any monetary sanctions up to \$1,000,000 dollars for exposing safety-related problems

-- Creates a proactive channel to reduce information asymmetries between government and industry. - Incentivises even staff not motivated primarily by safety or misuse concerns to flag malpractice and proactively share information with regulators by rewarding them with a portion of any fine levied. - May incentivise Al labs to be more cautious, and provide a signal to staff that their concerns will be listened to by policymakers.

-· Weaknesses and limitations

-Investigations often take many years and hard-to-justify payouts before a successful investigation, which potentially limits any upside for whistleblowers.
+- Ex ante or ex post? - Expost - Existing examples - The use of these schemes in the UK so far is somewhat limited, including up to £100,000 for reporting on illegal cartel activity to the Competition and Markets Authority and an HMRC reward scheme for individuals who reported tax fraud, including fraud related to the COVID-19 relief schemes.58 - In the USA, under the Motor Vehicle Safety Whistleblower Act, whistleblowers can receive a reward of up to 30% of any monetary sanctions up to \$1,000,000 dollars for exposing safety-related problems - Strengths - Creates a proactive channel to reduce information asymmetries between government and industry. - Incentivises even staff not motivated primarily by safety or misuse concerns to flag malpractice and proactively share information with regulators by rewarding them with a portion of any fine levied. - May incentivise AI labs to be more cautious, and provide a signal to staff that their concerns will be listened to by policymakers. - Weaknesses and limitations - Investigations often take many years and hard-to-justify payouts before a successful investigation, which potentially limits any upside for whistleblowers.59